www.Plesums.com (logo)

 Drugs

-The formulary is the list of covered drugs, and the rules about what drugs fall into which payment category - Tier 1 (generic), 2 (more expensive), 3, and 4 (so expensive the insurance company can't afford them, so you pay most of the cost of these).
+The formulary is the list of covered drugs, and the rules about what drugs fall into which payment category - Tier 1 (generic), Tier 2 (no generic available), Tier 3, and Tier 4 (so expensive the insurance company can't afford them, so you pay most of the cost of these).
 The formulary changes each year, and each company providing Part D coverage has a different formulary.
 Therefore you have to review the formulary, or dozens of formularies, and perhaps change your drug coverage, each year.
-One doctor speculated that some of the formulary changes seem to be because you have been taking a generic drug for many years, and if it is changed to a higher tier and your portion of the cost rises, you might not think to look for an alternative.
+One doctor speculated that some of the formulary changes seem to be because you have been taking a generic drug for many years, and if it is changed to a higher tier and your portion of the cost rises, you might just pay the higher cost and not think to ask your doctor to look for an alternative.

 When I was on employer-group insurance, the formulary changed.
-One drug I was taking (Tier 2 or 3) was similar to a new Generic drug (Tier 1).
-My doctor took the insurance company request, and agreed to try the cheaper drug (note who the lab animal is in this experiment...me).
+One drug I was taking (Tier 2 or 3) was similar to a new generic drug (Tier 1).
+My doctor responded to the insurance company request, and agreed to try the cheaper drug (note who the lab animal is in this experiment...me).
 The cheaper generic drug has worked well for many years.
 Under Medicare, some of the Part D plans still consider it generic, and some even offer it free (no copay).
 Other part D plans only pay for it after trying other drugs unsuccessfully (called a Step Therapy).
 And one part D formulary says it is dangerous, and requires an exception request from the doctor.
 I am sure glad the insurance accountants know more about the drugs than my doctor.
 Your employer handled these details in the past, and knew there would be an uprising among the troops if the change impacted many people.
-Under Medicare these rules change every year, so you will become the expert in the new drug formularies issued each fall.
+Under Medicare these rules change every year, and you don't have a Human Resources staff to check things for you, so you must become the expert in the new drug formularies issued each fall.

 Doctors